wildraid/exasecrets.com/_posts/2019-05-31-exajload-pipe.md

 -sql 'IMPORT INTO users FROM LOCAL CSV FILE '\''stdin.gz'\'' ROW SEPARATOR = '\''LF'\'''
 ```

-This technique might help you to reduce the amount of traffic transferred over network.
+This technique might help you to reduce the amount of traffic transferred over network and save CPU resources by preventing unnecessary decompression.